bl4de/research/how_to_deal_with_dupes/hot_to_deal_with_dupes.md

 Ouch :/

 4th place.
 No medal.
-You were good, but not good enough.
+You were good, but not fast enough.

 The worst feeling bug bounty hunter can feel.